-Dyane is a Dressmaker, Textile Artist and Tutor.
+Dyane is an Award Winning Dressmaker, Textile Artist and Tutor.

 She holds a B'tec in Art and Design - focussing on Textile Art in particular Fashion Design and Batik, then trained in Clothing Manufacture & Management at Jacob Kranmer Collage (Now Leeds College of Art) in Leeds more than 30 years ago.
 Eight years later she took time out to gain a BA(hons) in Environmental Ethics at Wolverhampton University.
 In recent years she took her PGCE for Teaching in the Lifelong Learning Sector at University of Sunderland.

-Over the years she has stitched costumes, cushions and curtains for numerous projects / shows in England, Wales, India & Canada; becoming a company director of Eco-Babes - a cloth nappy company in 1998 until 2006 and Arts Director for Gaunless Valley Creatives CIC since 2015.
+Over the years she has stitched costumes, cushions and curtains for numerous projects / shows in England, Wales, India & Canada; becoming a company director of Eco-Babes - a cloth nappy company in 1998 until 2006 and Arts Director for Gaunless Valley Creatives CIC 2015 - 2018.
 As an artist some of her Batiks with freestyle embroidery have been exhibited in Art Galleries.

-Dyane's Stitch in Time was set up in Norfolk in 2008 and moved back to Durham in 2012.
+Dyane's Stitch in Time was set up in Norfolk in 2008 and moved back to County Durham in 2012.

 By focussing on Repairs & Alterations, she blends her skill in sewing with her interest in the environment with particular focus on waste minimisation.
 She also uses a vintage hand wheel Singer during power cuts and for repairs to vintage clothing.

-On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and several schools.
+On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via Lot 64 in Darlington The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and several schools.

 Recently there has been a resurgence of interest in learning more practical life skills, folk dusting down their sewing machines and wanting to learn how to sew.
 I enjoy working with individuals helping them to learn these essentials, working on personal projects.